-- A DUI conviction is a permanent part of an offender's driving record. - The offender may lose work time. - The offender is required to complete an alcohol/drug evaluation and an alcohol/drug remedial education course or substance abuse treatment program before driving privileges are reinstated. - The offender must meet the requirements of the Secretary of State's Department of Administrative Hearings prior to obtaining an RDP (see page 17). - The offender's vehicle may be impounded or seized. - A BAIID may be installed in the offender's vehicle as a condition of driving relief. - The offender is required to carry high-risk auto insurance for 3 years. - The offender's vehicle registration will be suspended or revoked.
+- A DUI conviction is a permanent part of an offender's driving record. - The offender may lose work time. - The offender is required to complete an alcohol/drug evaluation and an alcohol/drug remedial education course or substance abuse treatment program before driving privileges are reinstated. - The offender must meet the requirements of the Secretary of State's Department of Administrative Hearings prior to obtaining an RDP (see page 19). - The offender's vehicle may be impounded or seized. - A BAIID may be installed on the offender's vehicle as a condition of driving relief.
+For more information on BAIID requirements for driving relief following a DUI conviction, see the Restricted Driving Permit section on pages 19-20. - The offender is required to carry high-risk auto insurance for 3 years. - The offender's vehicle registration will be suspended.

 The DUI criminal charge is prosecuted and adjudicated in the courts.
-This charge is separate from the Statutory Summary Suspension, which is an administrative process.
-A person convicted of DUI whose driving privileges were suspended because of a Statutory Summary Suspension will have that time credited to the minimum period of revocation of driving privileges.
+This charge is separate from the statutory summary suspension, which is an administrative process.
+A person convicted of DUI whose driving privileges were suspended because of a statutory summary suspension will have that time credited to the minimum period of revocation of driving privileges.